 “Hockomock” is Algonquin for “The place where spirits dwell.”
-The name could not be more apropos since the swamp is one mass graveyard, the result of King Phillip’s War and the bloodiest battle in American history.
+The name could not be more appropriate since the swamp is one mass graveyard resulting from King Phillip’s War and the bloodiest battle in American history.

 Over the years, there has been an unusually high volume of murders, satanic rituals, hauntings, bigfoot sightings, cattle mutilations, UFO sightings, orbs, strange curiosities, and all manner of strange cryptozoological encounters.

 However, it was not until the 1970s that cryptozoologist and researcher Loren Coleman carried out paranormal investigations in the area and interviews with witnesses, then put the research results together and connected the triangulated dots.
 As a result, a distinct geographic triangle emerged, which he dubbed “The Bridgwater Triangle.”

 His book of the same name became the definitive work on this parcel of paranormal property and redefined southeastern Massachusettes as a supernatural hotspot.
 Let’s take a look at some of them.

 Freetown-Fall River State Forest

 The Freetown-Fall River State Forest is the mysterious site of various cult activities, animal sacrifices, ritualistic murders committed by local Satanists, gang murderers, and some suicides.